arpitkumar1996/terraform/README.md

 ## 03 - Basics

-Covers main usage pattern, setting up remote backends (where the terraform state is stored) using terraform Cloud and AWS, and provides a naive implementation of a web application architecture.
+Setting up remote backends (where the terraform state is stored) using terraform Cloud and AWS, and provides a naive implementation of a web application architecture.

 ## 04 - Variables and Outputs